james089/ImageScrap/README.md

 4. Download chrome driver for selenium to use chrome
 5. Modify chrome driver dir inside the source code
 6. Run this python program

+Tips:
+The reason to use Selenium is that MK website shows new images while you scroll down the page, without scrolling you can't find all images.
+Selenium could simulate scrolling.